-At what point does a company even need a CFO?
-How should a company hire their first Chief Financial Officer?
-Those are all very good questions and they are ones that we discuss with business owners on a regular basis.
+At what point does a company need a CFO?
+How should a company hire their first CFO?
+What type of CFO should a smaller company hire?
+Those are good questions and ones that we discuss with business owners on a regular basis.

 Ideally, in a perfect world a company should be up and running, generating income, growing and successful before hiring its first full-time CFO.
 Although that is not always the case with many companies who need a CFO, there are at least a few general guidelines that should be considered when contemplating hiring your first CFO.